borle2909/Prediction-using-Supervised-ML--Student-data/README.md

-# Prediction-using-Supervised-ML-Student-data
+#Task:-01  Prediction-using-Supervised-ML-Student-data
-Data Science &amp; Business Analytics.
+The Sparks Foundation- Internship (Data Science &amp; Business Analytics).
 Task: -Predict the percentage of a student based on the number of study hours.
 What will be predicted score if a student studies for 9.25 hrs/day?
+Data can be found at http://bit.ly/w-data
+Author:- Pratik S. Borle